 Illustrated on page 95 in the new 1917 book by the Fernando C. Amorsolo Art Foundation in honor of the artist's 125th birthday anniversary.: Amorsolo: Love and Passion.
 Volume I: Portraits.
 Volume II: Landscapes and Other Works.
 Authors: volume I: Sylvia Amorsolo Lazo, Kip Yusin.
 Volume II: Sylvia Amorsolo Lazo, Cid Reyes, Jane Allinson Ph.D., Carlomar Arcangel Daoana.
 A copy of the book accompanies the painting.

 Brent School was established In 1909 by the Rt.
 Rev. Charles Henry Brent, Missionary Bishop of the Philippines for the Protestant Episcopal Church, in the city of Baguio.
 It was originally intended to be a boarding school for the sons of American families stationed in the Philippines.
 Over the decades, Brent School Baguio evolved into a co-educational boarding and day school with an international student population.
 In 1913, Binsted Hall was established and named after the Right Reverend Norman Spencer Vincent Binsted.

 Maestro Fernando C. Amorsolo

 Recollections of the Amorsolo Family.
 The book consists of 347 pages with over 500 images of paintings, sketches, and photographs.
 The dimensions are 10 in x 11.5 in (hardbound).Published by the Fernando C. Amorsolo Art Foundation in 2009.

-To order or to be placed on the email list, please contact Jane Allinson (email@example.com).
+To order, to report broken links, or to be placed on the email list, e-mail Jane Allinson (email@example.com).